 An operator is a symbol which operates on a value or a variable.
 For example: + is an operator to perform addition.

+<="">

 C programming has wide range of operators to perform various operations.
 For better understanding of operators, these operators can be classified as: